Install on AWS

 terraform destroy

-not progress beyond “Still destroying…”, empty the S3 bucket first and rerun
+and does not progress beyond “Still destroying…”, empty the S3 bucket first

 command.